Urenda Rencoret Orrego & Dörr

 What are the key data subject rights under the data protection laws of this jurisdiction?

-In general terms, data holders can request the party responsible of the registry or data bank where their personal data is being processed to:
+In general terms, the Current Privacy Law establishes that data subjects can request the party responsible for the registry or data bank where their personal data is being processed to:

 • Provide them with access to information regarding their personal data, including the purpose of the storage and processing, the origin of the data, recipients of the same, etc.